Russell D. Moore: Political background and involvement

+Public lectures

+In 2016, Moore delivered the twenty-ninth Erasmus Lecture, titled Can the Religious Right Be Saved? hosted by First Things magazine and the Institute on Religion and Public Life.
+In this lecture, Moore reflected on the moral and theological crises facing American evangelicalism and the broader Religious Right in the wake of shifting political and cultural landscapes.
+He argued for a renewal of Christian public engagement grounded in integrity, repentance, and a commitment to the gospel rather than partisan power.

 Personal life

 On May 27, 1994, Moore married Maria Hanna Moore.
 Having adopted their first two sons from a Russian orphanage, Moore has written and spoken extensively on the topic of adoption from a Christian perspective, including his book Adopted for Life: The Priority of Adoption for Christian Families and Churches.
 They also have three biological sons.

 Recognition

 In 2015, his book, Onward: Engaging the Culture Without Losing the Gospel, received the "Beautiful Orthodoxy Book of the Year" award from Christianity Today.

 In 2016, he was named alumnus of the year by the Southern Baptist Theological Seminary.